P35.011: Polymer and Composite Overhead Transmission Line Insulators

 This project focuses on the specification, application, inspection, and in-service performance of polymer insulators through both long-term and short-term research tasks, including:

-• Educate utilities on the most recent insulator developments, test methods, and lessons learned from the field
+• Educate utilities on the recent insulator developments, test methods, and lessons learned from filed experience

 Research Value